+This article covers the different challenges and solutions available for providing remote access to QuickBooks.
 QuickBooks is a powerful and easy-to-use financial management system.
-Growing businesses find QuickBooks Solutions advantageous because of their simplicity and scalability (ability to support up to 30 concurrent users and handle large amounts of data and transactions simultaneously).
+Growing businesses find QuickBooks Solutions advantageous.
+For their simplicity and scalability (ability to support up to 30 concurrent users and handle large amounts of data and transactions simultaneously).
+But for many business it’s becoming increasingly important for multiple users to be able to remotely access QuickBooks from different locations.
+In the article below we aim to cover all the different options available to setup QuickBooks remote access.

-More and more users want access to QuickBooks remotely and concurrently, for a variety of reasons.
+More and more users want access to QuickBooks remotely, with more than user at the same time, for a variety of reasons.
 Key people travel frequently, one or more staff members are in different locations, or an accountant needs access to your Company Financial information.
 You can certainly send backups to each other, but you lose the flexibility of a static and centralized database.
 Some accountants will use the accountant’s copy, but then both the accountant and users have restrictions.
 So, the idea that people can be in different locations and access the same data file simultaneously is becoming more popular.

-- How can two people share a QuickBooks file over the internet?
+- Best way to share QuickBooks file over the internet?

 - How safe is QuickBooks remote access?